deepaknlp/MedVidQACL/MedVidCL/README.md

 If you want to prepare your own video features, change directory to the `MedVidCL` directory and please follow these steps:

 ## I3D Extraction
+1) Download the MedVidCL dataset from [OSF repository]() and place train.json/val.json/test.json in the `MedVidCL` directory
-1) Download the pre-trained RGB model from [here](https://github.com/piergiaj/pytorch-i3d/blob/master/models/rgb_imagenet.pt) and place it in `data` directory
+2) Download the pre-trained RGB model from [here](https://github.com/piergiaj/pytorch-i3d/blob/master/models/rgb_imagenet.pt) and place it in `data` directory
-2) Set the pythonpath
+3) Set the pythonpath
 ```shell script
 export PYTHONPATH=$PYTHONPATH/path/to/the/medvidcl/directory
 ```
-3) Run the following command
+4) Run the following command

 ``python prepare/Extract_MedVidCL_I3D.py --dataset_dir path/to/data/with/video/ids --video_dir path/to/store/videos --images_dir path/to/store/images --save_dir path/to/store/extracted/features
 ``